 It therefore follows that the the strongest line for a given diameter does not have a cover and is 100% 'core'.
 However, Halyards and sheets still rely on the cover for grip and abrasion resistance in clutches and on winches.
 The solution is to strip the cover from the core shortly after the winch or clutch.
 This can only be done with core dependent ropes.

 All the fibres mentioned can be blended to produce covers with different properties.
 Racers may use a polypropylene/dyneema blend for lightweight sheets or a technora/polyester blend for sheets that get through a lot of work.
-Cruisers are less likely to have sailing condition specific requirements, so, a standard polyester cover heavy enough to give good longevity is usually the best bet.
+Cruisers are less likely to have requirements specific to certain conditions, so a standard polyester cover heavy enough to give good longevity is usually the best bet.